Bike Bus

 - Keep It Simple: Start with a route that’s manageable for most participants (e.g., 0.5–3 miles long).

-- Test the Route: Ensure that the route is practical and to time the journey to establish meeting point(s) and start time(s).
+- Test the Route: Ensure that the route is practical and time the journey to establish meeting point(s) and start time(s).

 - School Leadership: Discuss the plan with the school principal or other leadership to address bike storage, arrival logistics, and school policies.